grpc/grpc.io/content/en/blog/performance-benchmarks-gke.md

 create pods as long as there are resources available, allowing tests to run in parallel.

-[Example configurations] include basic configurations that can be applied directly, and templates that require additional steps and parameter substitution.
+[Examples] include basic configurations that can be applied directly, and templates that require additional steps and parameter substitution.

 - The basic configurations for each supported language rely on a default worker image that is bundled with each release of the controller, and build the gRPC